urbanjost/M_datapac/README.md

 This software is not formally supported and is not being further developed other than to develop a test suite at this time.

-There is no formal documentation yet for the subroutines.
-However, most of the subroutines contain extensive usage instructions in the comments in the source code.
+There initially was no formal documentation apart from most of the subroutines contain extensive usage instructions in the comments in the source code.
+This documentation was modified so man-pages and HTML documents are also generated based on this information.

 These routines were written in Fortran 77 and were ported to a modern Fortran module accessible via `fpm`.